 Pashupatinath Temple, Kathmandu

-The main temple is double storeyed and follows Pagoda architecture.
-The current structure is about 400-year-old, erected by Mall King Bhupendra.
+The main temple is double-storeyed and follows Pagoda architecture.
+The current structure is about 400 years old, erected by Mall King Bhupendra.
 It was built by replacing the old structure that was eaten by termites.
 So we do not know what was the original structure like.
 No photography is allowed inside the main temple.
 All you can see from the outside is the back of the big bull in brass looking towards the Linga from the entrance door.
 Colorful and carved wooden strips or rafters support the roofs.
-That make it look more Chinese or Tibetan in appearance, though the deities carved are all Hindu.
+That makes it look more Chinese or Tibetan in appearance, though the deities carved are all Hindu.
 Temple has four silver doors and you can see the Linga from any of them.
 The roofs are made of copper plated with Gold and the pinnacle is pure gold.

-This temple complex is a part of UNESCO world heritage site monuments cluster in Kathmandu valley.
+This temple complex is a part of the UNESCO world heritage site monuments cluster in Kathmandu Valley.
 Visit it to see the mingling of architectural styles.
-Nepali buildings in the complex and Pagoda architecture for a Shiva temple, to see the living seat of devotion in Kathmandu valley.
+Nepali buildings in the complex and Pagoda architecture for a Shiva temple, to see the living seat of devotion in the valley.

-Recommend you to read following blog posts on Things to do in Kathmandu.
+Recommend you to read the following blog posts on Things to do in Kathmandu.